 Govt sets up dedicated desk to look after Ayodhya issue

 The government has set up a dedicated desk, headed by an additional secretary, to look after all matters related to the Supreme Court verdict on the Ayodhya issue.
-In an official order, the Union Home Ministry said Ayodhya matters and related court judgments will be handled by three officers, headed by Additional Secretary Ganesh Kumar.
+In an official order, the Union Home Ministry said Ayodhya matters and related court judgements will be handled by three officers, headed by Additional Secretary Gynesh Kumar.

-The move bears significance in the wake of November 9 judgment of the Supreme Court which allowed construction of a Ram Temple in the disputed site in Ayodha.
-The apex court also ordered handing over a 5-acre plot to Uttar Pradesh Sunni Waqf Board and setting up a trust for construction of the Ram temple.
+The move bears significance in the wake of November 9 judgement of the Supreme Court which allowed construction of a Ram Temple in the disputed site in Ayodha.
+The apex court also ordered handing over of a 5-acre plot to Uttar Pradesh Sunni Waqf Board and setting up of a trust for construction of the Ram temple.

 Now, this new wing of the home ministry, headed by Kumar, will look after all matters related to the Ayodhya issue.
 There have been reports that the Uttar Pradesh government has sent a proposal to the home ministry suggesting three plots in Ayodhya, one of which can be given to UP Sunni Waqf Board.